wwchen21227/newman-docker-tests/README.md

 2) Run ./build-image.sh to build newman docker image.
 3) Run ./run.sh after step 2 image build successfully.
 4) You will see a testReports.html in collections/reports if everyting working correctly.
+5) You can access the report http://localhost:8081/{reportFileName} e.g. http://localhost:8081/testReports.html

 ## Run using docker-compose
 1) Run docker-compose up
 2) You will see a testReports.html in collections/reports if everyting working correctly.
+3) You can access the report http://localhost:8081/{reportFileName} e.g. http://localhost:8081/testReports.html

 ## Configurations
 - postman-collection-file.json => Your postman collections json file